Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 We're just going to run to the end and then stop, because there's nothing really to take back up.

 No. Just kind of build back up that perineal body.

 It does look good.

-So now - We need to feel up high for the - make sure the uterosacrals aren't - hitting the rectum.
-So we always want to do a rectal exam at the end of our procedure.
+Now you can feel up high for the - make sure the uterosacrals aren't - hitting the rectum.
+So we always want to do a rectal exam at the end of any - of our procedure.
 We're feeling for the uterosacrals, make sure that there's no stitches in the rectum, which there are not.

 We have restored normal anatomy.
 She no longer has prolapse.
 And the procedure is complete.

 So today's case went as planned.
-We were able to do everything we thought we were going to do other than we weren't able to see, actually, her left adnexus.
-So we did not remove that ovary and Fallopian tube on that side.
-But she did end up having a vaginal hysterectomy and we did the uterosacral ligament suspension and the anterior and posterior repair and perineorrhaphy, bringing the vagina to make it a little bit smaller so the prolapse does not come back.
+We were able to do everything we thought we were going to do other than we weren't able to see, actually, her left adnexa.
+So we did not remove that ovary and fallopian tube on that side.
+But she did end up having a vaginal hysterectomy, and we did the uterosacral ligament suspension, and the anterior and posterior repair, and perineorrhaphy, bringing the vagina to make it a little bit smaller, so the prolapse does not come back.

 The great thing about vaginal surgery is that the patients actually do really, really well.
 They have very little pain, and their recovery is pretty quick.
 I would say, for my patients, the majority of what their complaints are, if they have any after surgery, is just feeling tired.
 The procedure takes about 3 hours or so.
 It's, you know, intricate with a lot of steps, and you're operating in a very small space.
 So I do think that patients often are quite tired after surgery.
 They also often have constipation, which kind of goes along with what we see in this patient population, so that's also a big thing we talk about in the preoperative counseling.
 But they do very well and have very little pain.